-6.1.9 Mobile/Wearable Video Recorders
+6.1.9 Mobile Video Recorders

-If the agency utilizes mobile or wearable video or audio recording systems, a written directive establishes guidelines for the following:
+If the agency utilizes mobile video or audio recording systems in their squads, it shall develop a written directive that addresses the following:

-6.1.9.1 Circumstances requiring system activation/deactivation.6.1.9.2 Data security and access.6.1.9.3 Data storage and retention.
+- 6.1.9.1 Circumstances requiring system activation/deactivation.

+- 6.1.9.2 Data security and access.

+- 6.1.9.3 Data storage and retention.